 Typically, once we receive a complete application from the rehab teacher/VR counselor (the application must include current eye and medical reports (dated within a year of the application date), as well as any other pertinent information), prospective students will be notified as to whether they have been accepted within one month (counting from the complete application date).
 The exception would be if extenuating medical circumstances exist which require clarification to assist us in best meeting the needs of the student.
 Once the application has been received and the student has been accepted, the VRCBVI Director works directly with the student to schedule an entry date.
 The entry date depends on the student’s availability to commence training.

-We offer Cane Travel (Orientation and Mobility), Braille, Keyboarding, Computers and Access Technology, Personal Home Management/ Cooking, Adult Basic Education, Wellness Instruction and Recreation, Vocational Services, and Health Education.
+We offer Cane Travel (Orientation and Mobility), Braille, Keyboarding, Computers and Access Technology, Personal Home Management/ Cooking, Adult Basic Education, Vocational Services, and Health Education.
 Your training schedule will be individualized to best meet your training needs.

 We have a dormitory with 28 private dorm rooms and six independent living apartments.
 Dorm supervisors are on duty at night and on weekends to assist residents and encourage use of skills being learned in training classes.
 We have laundry facilities available for students to do their own laundry free of charge (although students must supply their own laundry detergent and dryer sheets).
 We also have a cafeteria where residential students are served three meals per day, seven days a week.
 Students residing in our Independent Living apartments prepare their own meals in their own apartment kitchens.